txt/ase23/docs/project.md

 # Abduction

-> A logic to guide guessing about what question to ask next.
+> The logic of guessing.

 Abduction: inference to the best guess